15 Women With Beards Who Are Breaking Beauty Norms

 Jennifer Miller is a bearded lady who embraces the traditional career of those with hirsutism by performing in a circus.
 However, she is also a teacher at the Brooklyn Pratt Institute.

 Miller was never confused about the beard.
-Her beard grows and she keeps it.
+Her beard grows, and she keeps it.
 She gained fame for both her circus performance and beard.

 Women With Unexpected Mustache